kubealex/libvirt-ocp4-provisioner/README.md

       ntp: 204.11.201.10

 Where **domain** is the dns domain assigned to the nodes and **cluster_name** is the name chosen for our OCP cluster installation.

+The variable **nfs_registry** is set to false by default.
+If set to true, it will deploy an additional 100Gi volume on **bastion** VM, create the PV and patch registry to use it in Managed mode.

 **vars/cluster_nodes.yml**